-This helpful guide from ELEVEN25 at Pabst breaks down all of the different housing types — dorms, condos, houses and apartments for rent in Milwaukee, WI — so you can find the perfect living quarters to suit your lifestyle and needs.
+Moving to Milwaukee?
+You might not know where to begin when searching for student housing.
+Fortunately, with Marquette University, University of Wisconsin-Milwaukee, Milwaukee Area Technical College, and Milwaukee School of Engineering all located nearby, there are plenty of student housing options.
+This helpful guide from Eleven25 at Pabst breaks down houses, condos, dorms, and apartments for rent in Milwaukee, WI — so you can find the perfect living environment to suit your lifestyle and needs.

-Many students choose to live on campus in the dorms, which makes it incredibly easy to get to and from classes.
-Another benefit to dorm life is that you’re surrounded by other people your age and living in the middle of the college scene.
-This lets you quickly meet new people and attend university social events.
-For example, on-campus UWM housing features Resident Assistants, who organize events for students living in the residence halls to meet and socialize.
-However, dorms can be quite small, and they typically require you to share a room with another student, who you may or not get along with.
-On-campus housing also tends to be more expensive than many apartments in Milwaukee, and the dorms require you to follow the university’s housing rules, which can reduce your level of independence.
+Many students choose to live on campus in the dorms, which makes it easy to get to and from classes.
+Residents of dorms are surrounded by peers of similar age, which allows you to quickly meet new people and easily attend university social events.
+For example, on campus UWM housing features Resident Assistants, who organize social events for residents.
+However, dorms are usually cramped and have more than one resident in a room.
+On campus housing also tends to be more expensive than many apartments in Milwaukee, and residents are required to follow the university’s housing rules.

-Choosing to live off-campus provides you with more control over your lifestyle than dorms.
+Choosing to live in off campus apartments near UWM provides more control over your lifestyle than dorms.
 You won’t have to share a room with another student unless you want to.
-Rent also tends to be less pricey than on-campus housing, and depending on your lease, you might even be able to split it between several people living with you for an even cheaper price.
-However, choosing to rent a Milwaukee apartment, house or townhome will mean a longer commute to campus, so you just have to consider what’s best for you.
+Monthly installments also tend to be more affordable than on campus housing and, depending on the housing contract, you may be able to split costs between several people.
+However, choosing to rent an off campus apartment, house or townhome may also mean a longer commute to campus, so you’ll want to consider what’s best for you.

-ELEVEN25 at Pabst strives to provide students with the ultimate resort-style living experience.
-Our luxury student apartments offer lavish living, while staying within a student-friendly budget.
-Contact us today for the finest luxury Milwaukee apartments, which offer everything you need for a pleasurable and relaxing living experience.
+Eleven25 strives to provide students with the ultimate living experience.
+Our student apartments offer lavish living while staying within a student-friendly budget.
+Contact us today to schedule a tour of our Milwaukee apartments, which offer everything you need for a luxurious and well-balanced living experience.